Can Dogs Eat Strawberries? Benefits and Risks

 Are strawberries safe for dogs to eat?

-Yes, strawberries are safe for dogs to eat when served the right way.
-In fact, when you give your dog a strawberry, you’re helping them stay healthy in more ways than you may think.
-Similar to blueberries and cranberries, strawberries are packed with antioxidants, low in calories, high in dietary fiber, and a good source of vitamin C. Strawberries can also help manage your dog’s weight and whiten their teeth.
+Similar to blueberries and cranberries, strawberries are packed with antioxidants, low in calories, high in dietary fiber, and a good source of vitamin C. They can also help manage your dog’s weight.

 How many strawberries can dogs eat?